wolfm2/openframeworks/assignments/assignment_03.md

 **Include a static and animated screenshot in your .md for all projects from here on.**

-Submit the url of the dir to canvas
+Submit the url of the github directory to canvas